ojds2022/SVG_Logo_Generator/README.md

 ## Usage
 This app is used in the command terminal.
 Users can initiate the app by first entering 'node index.js' in the command line.
 Next, users will be given a series of questions regarding how they would like to style their SVG logo.
 Once all questions are answered, a customized SVG logo will automatically be created within the 'examples' folder.

+A video demonstrating how to use this app can be found here: https://drive.google.com/file/d/1toRsXf6w7rWjNim63ejLempETnIkzbKB/view

 ## License
 None.